wgseligman/GramsSim/GramsDetSim/README.md

 ### Absorption

-Absorption models the effects of ionized electrons being absorbed by impurities in the liquid argon and they drift towards the anode of the TPC.
+Absorption models the effects of ionized electrons being absorbed by impurities in the liquid argon (such as oxygen and water) as the electrons drift towards the anode of the TPC.

 As of Sep-2022, the absorption model in the code is: